kirillsemyonkin/ctf-grsu-new-year-2024/web/matrix-125/README.md

 > Click *(links to the webpage)*

 Represents a page with a huge amount of zeros and ones.
-They come in chunks that have an inline styles for coloring `<b>` elements.
+They come in `<b>` element chunks that have inline styles for coloring.

 ![Matrix before](matrix-before.png)